-Europa: Our best shot at finding alien life? - BBC News
+Europa: Our best shot at finding alien life?

 So to keep Clipper safe, Nasa is going to stray from the rulebook somewhat.
 "The assumption always was: Galileo flew past Europa, so the next mission has to be an orbiter.
 That's just how we do business," says Dr Niebur.
 But rather than orbit Europa, Clipper will instead reduce its exposure to mission-shortening radiation by orbiting Jupiter, and make at least 45 close flybys of the icy moon over three-and-a-half years.

-"We realised we could avoid those technical challenges of orbiting Europa, make the mission much more achievable and still get the science we want if we fly past it a lot," says Clipper's program scientist.
+"We realised we could avoid those technical challenges of orbiting Europa, make the mission much more achievable and still get the science we want if we fly past it a lot," says Clipper's programme scientist.

 The strength of sunlight near Europa is about a 30th of what it is at Earth.
 But Nasa decided it could power Clipper with solar panels rather than the radioactive generators some other outer planet missions have used.
 "All those years of study forced us to burn away our pre-conceptions and get us to really focus on reality, not on our wish-list... to focus on the best science," says Curt Niebur.

-In 2011, following the cancellation of the US-European mission, a National Research Council report restated the importance of exploring the icy moon.
+In 2011, a National Research Council report re-stated the importance of exploring the icy moon.
 Even so, Nasa remained wary because of the cost.

 But the support on Capitol Hill has been pivotal.
-A Europa venture has bipartisan backing, and in Republican Congressman John Culberson - the chair of the House Appropriations Subcommittee, which has jurisdiction over Nasa's budget - the mission has had a unique champion.
+A Europa venture has bipartisan backing, and in Republican Congressman John Culberson - the chair of the particular House Appropriations Subcommittee with jurisdiction over Nasa's budget - the mission has had a unique champion.

 The 60-year-old Texan lawmaker has been entranced by Europa ever since observing it through the Celestron 8 telescope he bought himself as a high school graduation present.
 Over the last four years, the subcommittee he chairs has channelled money to scientists working on Europa, even when the space agency's chief wasn't asking for it.